 MP for Sheffield Heeley

 Louise Haigh is the Labour and Co-operative MP for Sheffield Heeley, first elected in 2015.
-She has held several senior frontbench roles, including Shadow Secretary of State for Transport from 2021 to 2024 and, briefly, Secretary of State for Transport in 2024, with earlier posts covering policing, culture and Northern Ireland issues.
-Her parliamentary work has focused on transport, public services and security.
+She has held senior frontbench roles, notably as Shadow Secretary of State for Transport (2021–2024) and briefly as Secretary of State for Transport in 2024, with a background in transport alongside work on Northern Ireland affairs, policing, culture and the digital economy.

-Haigh votes with her party on all recorded divisions (100% loyalty) and has no rebel votes, with attendance above the party average (64% vs 33%).
-On policy topics, she generally opposes stricter immigration controls and the Rwanda deportation scheme, and she backs NHS funding and bus services regulation, while voting a mix of aye and no on Universal Credit, VAT, transgender rights, asylum policy and trade union powers.
+Haigh shows very high party loyalty, voting with Labour 100% of the time and recording no rebel votes, with attendance above the party average.
+On policy issues she generally backs NHS funding and bus services regulation, while generally opposing immigration controls and the Rwanda deportation scheme.
+Her votes on Universal Credit, VAT, transgender rights and trade union powers are mixed.

-Declared financial interests include two entries under Employment and earnings, including one for ad hoc payments.
+Declared financial interests include two entries under Employment and earnings—one for standard earnings and one for ad hoc payments.

 Generated 21 February 2026